 See Somerville Recreation Department and Somerville YMCA

 BOKS (Building our Kids Success) is a free, before school fitness program for K-5 students.
 BOKS is designed to give kids' bodies and brains a boost in the mornings that will set them up for a day of learning.
-Every school in the Somerville Public School District offers this program - check with your own school's website or school office for more information.
+Check with your own school's website or school office for more information.

 Brooklyn Boulders Somerville is a new type of community space, inspired by the incredible people drawn together by climbing.
 The climbing community is active, inclusive and engaged.
 Our space is expressly designed to harness this energy.

 New climbers, hardcore climbers, fitness buffs, zen-fueled yogis, creatives, and entrepreneurs — our space was built with you in mind.
 Come experience work, life and play all under one roof.

 Want to learn to fly?
 Want some excitement in your fitness routine?
 Just want to have fun?
 Circus classes at Esh focus on building strength and confidence, developing body awareness, and learning to move and think creatively while maintaining an emphasis on proper technique and injury prevention.
 Our small classes allow students of all levels to learn at their own pace, with movements tailored to each student's skill, fitness, and flexibility level.

 Kennedy Pool is an indoor, year-round pool at the Kennedy School run by Somerville Public Schools.
 It offers swimming classes for infants through teens and specific lap swim times.

 Somerville Little League offers supervised program of instruction on the fundamentals of Little League baseball.
 Participants are taught basic baseball skills such as hitting, throwing, catching and base running.
 Games and team practices are held throughout the season.